 - All patients should be referred to a physiotherapist to be taught the airway clearance techniques available and, where possible, be encouraged to be independent with the chosen airway clearance technique.
 This should then be used on a daily basis for those with chronic productive cough, and on an intermittent basis for those with productive cough during exacerbations.

-- A recent Cochrane review concluded more studies are needed to determine efficacy of different techniques in different situations.
+- A Cochrane review concluded more studies are needed to determine efficacy of different techniques in different situations.

 - Modified gravity-assisted positions (no head-down tilt) should be offered where the conventional tipped position is contra-indicated or unacceptable to the patient.